Administration (ADMN) 205

 ADMN 205 has a Challenge for Credit option.

 More and more companies are realizing that managing projects is a vital part of everyone’s job.
-Mastering key project management concepts and techniques can help you be a more effective employee and manager.
-As you work through this course, you will develop an introductory-level understanding of project management.
+As you work through this course, you will develop an introductory-level understanding of project management and its technical and sociocultural dimensions.
+These project management competences can help you develop a competition edge in the workplace.

 The following link provides a brief introduction to the course from the Course Coordinator.